Singular holomorphic foliations by curves. III: Zero Lelong numbers: Introduction

 {\bf Notation.} Throughout the paper, \begin{itemize} \item $\D$ denote the unit disc in $\C,$ and for $r>0,$ $r\D$ denotes the disc of center $0$ and of radius $r.$ \item For an open set $\Omega\subset \C,$ $\partial \Omega$ denotes the topological boundary of $\Omega$ and $P_\Omega$ denotes its Poisson kernel. \item $\Leb_1$ (resp. $\Leb_2$) denotes the one-dimensional (resp. two-dimensional) Lebesgue measure. \item The letters $c,$ $c',$ $c'',$ $c_0,$ $c_1,$ $c_2$ etc. denote positive constants, not necessarily the same at each occurrence. \item The notation $\gtrsim$ and $\lesssim$ means inequalities up to a multiplicative constant, whereas we write $\approx$ when both inequalities are satisfied.

 \end{itemize}

-{\bf Acknowledgments. } The author is supported by the Labex CEMPI (ANR-11-LABX-0007-01).
+{\bf Acknowledgments. } The author acknowledges support by the Labex CEMPI (ANR-11-LABX-0007-01) and by the project QuaSiDy (ANR-21-CE40-0016).
 The paper was partially prepared during the visit of the author at the Vietnam Institute for Advanced Study in Mathematics (VIASM).
-He would like to express his gratitude to these organizations for hospitality and for financial support.
+He would like to express his gratitude to this organization for hospitality and for financial support.